-1. Excel in your psychometric tests.
-Employers use psychometric tests because they offer an objective way of assessing candidates and comparing candidates applying for a particular role.
-Numerical reasoning tests and verbal reasoning tests are the psychometric tests most commonly encountered by graduates and job applicants.
-It’s important that you score well in these tests in order to stand out from the competition.
-If you’re looking for advice and tips on how to excel at your psychometric tests you can find them here.
+Employers use psychometric tests because they offer an objective way of assessing and comparing candidates applying for a particular role.
+Numerical reasoning tests and verbal reasoning tests are the psychometric tests most commonly encountered by graduates and other job applicants.
+Achieving high scores in these tests will help separate you from other candidates.
+If you’re looking for advice and tips on how to excel at psychometric tests, you can find some here.

-You need to ensure that your application form can be ticked against the key attributes that the employer has specified on their website, advert or graduate marketing materials.
-Read them carefully and pick out the key words that indicate the candidate that they’re after.
-It might be words like: team player, future leader, analytical, numerate, detail focused, commercially aware or creative.
-Ensure that these words or similar are addressed and evidenced in your form.
-Make them easy to find by using short succinct sentences.
-If numeracy is listed as a core competency required by your prospective employer, ensure that you are confident in your numerical reasoning test abilities.
+You need to ensure your application demonstrates all the key attributes the firm has specified in their job ad or graduate marketing materials.
+Research both the company and the job carefully, picking out the keywords that indicate the candidate they’re after.
+You might spot words and phrases such as team player, future leader, analytical, numerate, detail focused, commercially aware or creative.
+Ensure these words (or similar) are addressed and evidenced in your application, and make them stand out by using short, succinct sentences.
+If numeracy is listed as a core competency, ensure you are confident in your numerical reasoning test abilities.

-It can be challenging to review your own work so ask a friend, family member or colleague to read your application and give you feedback.
-If you can’t get all your spelling and grammar right in your job application, what are the chances that you’ll have good attention to detail in the job itself?
-Organisations often use error checking tests in order to assess candidate’s ability to review.
+It can be challenging to objectively review your own work, so ask a trusted friend, family member or colleague to read your application and provide feedback.
+If you can’t even get the spelling and grammar right in your job application, why should a potential employer assume you’ll have good attention to detail in everyday tasks?
+Organisations often use error checking tests in order to assess a candidate’s ability to review.

-4. Format your application forms.
-This is very important because you need to make your application form easy to digest.
-Formatting is exceptionally important.
-Make your sentences short, concise and to the point.
-Hiring managers will be reading a lot of application forms so make yours easy for them to read.
+Formatting is exceptionally important because you need to ensure your application form is easy to digest.
+Make your sentences short, concise, and to the point.
+Hiring managers review a lot of application forms, so make yours easy for them to read.

-It’s common for organisations who use psychometric tests as part of their hiring process to re-test candidates when they come into the office for their interview or assessment centre day.
-Once you’ve passed your online psychometric test keep practicing until you’ve secured your job offer.
+It’s common for organisations who use psychometric tests to re-test candidates when they come into the office for their interview or assessment centre day.
+Once you’ve passed your online psychometric test, keep practicing until you’ve secured your job offer.
 Employers most commonly re-test candidates using a numerical reasoning test or verbal reasoning test.